Japan in January 2026: Guide to Powder Ski & Winter Fun

 Join the Line to Hatsumode

-Hatsumode, the traditional first shrine or temple visit of the new year, is a highlight of any January journey in Japan.
+Hatsumode, the traditional first shrine or temple visit of the new year, is a top thing to do in any January journey in Japan.
 Popular sites like Senso-ji and Meiji Shrine bustle with visitors seeking to offer prayers for their wishes and blessings.
 The queues can stretch for days, with some eager worshippers lining up as early as December 31st to ensure an early Hatsumode experience.
-So, don't hesitate to join the line for your first temple or shine visit, which is sure to be an unforgettable experience during the New Year festival.
+So, don't hesitate to join the line for your first temple or shrine visit, which is sure to be an unforgettable experience during the New Year festival.

 Japanese New Year